Simon Yates (cyclist): 2025

 Yates joined Visma–Lease a Bike in 2025, signing a contract for two years.

 On the penultimate stage of 2025 Giro d'Italia, third placed Yates grabbed the pink jersey by overturning a 1:21 minute deficit on UAE Team Emirates XRG's Isaac del Toro.
-Yates attacked 13 kilometres from the summit of the Colle delle Finestre and, helped by team mate and super-domestique Wout van Aert, he gained time on both del Toro and Richard Carapaz, placed first and second before the start respectively.
+Yates attacked 13 kilometres from the summit of the Colle delle Finestre and, helped by teammate and super-domestique Wout van Aert, he gained time on both del Toro and Richard Carapaz, placed first and second before the start respectively.
 In Rome, he clinched his second Grand Tour win by riding out the final day with his team-mate Olav Kooij winning the bunch sprint.

+On 7 January 2026 Yates announced his immediate retirement.

 Doping ban

 In April 2016 it emerged that Yates had tested positive for the banned substance terbutaline in an in-competition test during Paris–Nice the previous month, where he finished seventh overall. 's owner Gerry Ryan accused British Cycling of leaking the news of Yates's failed drug test to the press, and criticised the organisation for doing so.
 In a statement, claimed full responsibility for the test result, saying that the team's doctor had failed to apply for a therapeutic use exemption for an asthma inhaler used by Yates which triggered the positive test.
 Subsequently, the international governing body Union Cycliste Internationale (UCI) issued a statement indicating that Yates would not be provisionally suspended from competition due to the substance he had tested positive for.
 However, on 17 June, the UCI decided to issue a four-month ban for the "presence and use of the specified prohibited substance terbutaline", backdated from 12 March (the date the positive sample was collected), preventing Yates from competing at the 2016 Tour de France.